UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 1. Specifications

-Luminaries work with high efficiency LED lamps and the light generated can be dimmed using a control circuit.
+(This project page is under revision).
+Luminaries use high-efficiency LED lamps, and the light they generate can be dimmed via a control circuit.
 A typical bulb is 12W, 12V, E27 screw fitting.
-To modulate the light intensity we can use simple pushbuttons or rotary knots.
+To modulate the light intensity, we can use simple pushbuttons or rotary knots and the pulse width modulation (PWM) technique.

 The same project designed using hardware is stated in D2.5.